Two New Low Rank Tensor Completion Methods Based on Sum Nuclear Norm: Introduction

-where $\|\mathcal{X}\|_{\ast}=\sum_{n=1}^{N}\alpha_{n}\|\mathbf{X}_{(n)}\|_{\ast}$($\alpha_{n}$ denotes a constant satisfying $\alpha_{n}\geq0$ and $\sum_{n=1}^{N}\alpha_{n}=1$).
-Such as the above model (\ref{tensor1}) has a relatively ideal effect in image global information restoration, while the extraction performance of local information is very insufficient, which is far from meeting the requirements of the actual image restoration application, especially the high-dimensional image restoration problem.
-In view of this, a local piece-wise smoothness prior is employed to achieve the regularization of the image recovery, and a large class of total variation (TV) minimization method \cite{20062434113} is proposed and applied to image processing and pattern recognitionn \cite{7488247}, \cite{7089247}, \cite{8454775}, \cite{MADATHIL2018376}.
-Generally, for the tensor complete problem, the TV term is usually included in the LR framework to jointly represent the local piece-wise continuity and global LR structure along different dimensions \cite{10235753224}, \cite{6253256}, \cite{10.5555/3298483.3298558}, \cite{7298983}, thus greatly improving the local information effect of the model.
-The specific model is shown as follows:
+To further enhance, despite the model (\ref{tensor1}) has ideal effect in global information recovery, the performance of the model for local information extraction, especially in processing high-dimensional image recovery, by incorporating local piece-wise smoothness prior, and proposed a large class of Total Variation (TV) minimization methods \cite{20062434113} and applied to image processing and pattern recognition \cite{7488247}, \cite{7089247}, \cite{8454775}, \cite{MADATHIL2018376}.
+In fact, for LRTC problems, TV terms are usually included in a low-rank (LR) framework to jointly represent local piecewise continuity and global LR structure along different dimensions \cite{10235753224}, \cite{6253256}, \cite{10.5555/3298483.3298558}, \cite{7298983}, which can greatly improve the local information effect of the model.
+Its specific modeling is as follows:

-where $\|\mathcal{X}\|_{TV}$ is TV regularization term, and the parameter $\lambda>0$ is used to balance the relationship between the nuclear norm and the regularization term.
-Due to the large amount of data contained in tensor, the calculation of TV regularization term costs a lot of time.
-Therefore, the method of introducing TV regularization term improves the quality of image restoration at the cost of computing speed.
+where $\|\mathcal{X}\|_{TV}$ is TV regularization term, and $\lambda>0$ is a parameter used to balance the relationship between the nuclear norm and the regularization term.